huggingface/simulate/docs/source/tutorials/basic_examples.md

 specific language governing permissions and limitations under the License.
 -->

-# Basic Examples in Simulate
+# Basic examples in Simulate

 These examples are intended to showcase the basic usage of Simulate: creating a scene, adding objects, and observing physics.

-* [`create_and_save.py`](https://github.com/huggingface/simulate/examples/create_and_save.py): This example showcases basic scene assembly and saving as a gltf.
+* [`create_and_save.py`](https://github.com/huggingface/simulate/examples/basic/create_and_save.py): This example showcases basic scene assembly and saving as a gltf.
-* [`objects.py`](https://github.com/huggingface/simulate/examples/objects.py): This examples showcases the different objects we have in HuggingFace Simulate.
+* [`objects.py`](https://github.com/huggingface/simulate/examples/basic/objects.py): This examples showcases the different objects we have in HuggingFace Simulate.
-* [`simple_physics.py`](https://github.com/huggingface/simulate/examples/simple_physics.py): This example showcases a basic falling object physics experiment.
+* [`simple_physics.py`](https://github.com/huggingface/simulate/examples/basic/simple_physics.py): This example showcases a basic falling object physics experiment.
-* [`structured_grid_test.py`](https://github.com/huggingface/simulate/examples/structured_grid_test.py): This example tests the StructuredGrid object in Simulate
+* [`structured_grid_test.py`](https://github.com/huggingface/simulate/examples/basic/structured_grid_test.py): This example tests the StructuredGrid object in Simulate

-Under construction 🚧.